evrgrn88/face-audio-bot-telegram/README.md

 # face-audio-bot-telegram
-Bot that saves audio messages (converting to wav 16kHz) and photos (containing faces) based by UID
+Telegram bot that saves audio messages (converting to wav 16kHz) and photos (containing faces) based by UID.
+Using telebot package, separate ffmpeg codec with the Python interface to convert the audio and OpenCV lib for face recognition.